scalapb/zio-grpc/docs/generated-code.md

 The trait `MyService` is to be extended when implementing a server for this service.

-It is common that services need to extract information from the request context, for example the caller's identity.
-To accomplish that, there is another trait `ZMyService` which takes one type parameter `Context`.
-The `Context` type parameter represents any domain object that you would like your RPC methods to receive.
-Later on, we will see how to convert between a `RequestContext` which represents the underlying context of the request with your domain model.

 ```scala
 object MyServiceImpl extends MyService {
   def sayHello(request: HelloRequest): ZIO[Any, StatusException, HelloReply] = ???
 }
 ```

+It is common that services need to extract information from the request context, for example the caller's identity.
+To accomplish that, there is another trait `ZMyService` which takes one type parameter `Context`.
+The `Context` type parameter represents any domain object that you would like your RPC methods to receive.
+Later on, we will see how to convert between a `RequestContext` which represents the underlying context of the request with your domain model.

+The most generic type is called `GMyService`.
+It takes two type parameters: `Context` and `Error`.
+The context is the same as before, and the error could be any type you would like your server implementatino to use an error.
+Before you use this service with the rest of zio-grpc API, you would need to convert the error type to `StatusException` by using either `mapError` or `mapErrorZIO`.

 Learn more about using [context and dependencies](context.md) in the next section.